JesonShawn/jesonshawn.github.io/README.md

 ## Portfolio

-I am a frontend engineer with an experience of over 5 years.
-I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on react and typescript for 3 years.
+I am passionate about exploring new tools and technologies, having 5+ years of expertise in Java DevOps and Test Automation.
+Domain: Banking and Financial services.
 ---

 ## Skills